mohamedr002/ADARUL/README.md

 # Adversarial-Transfer-Learning-for-RUL

-This repo contains code of the paper, 	[Adversarial-Transfer-Learning-for-RUL].
+This repo contains code of the paper **Adversarial-Transfer-Learning-for-RUL**.
 It includes code for estimating remaining useful life machine under the assumption that training and testing are from different working environment (distirubtion).

 ### Dependencies
 This code requires the following: